terraform-ibm-modules/terraform-ibm-cluster-storage/examples/portworx/README.md

-# Terraform module to create storage classes for a cluster
+# Terraform template to install Portworx on a VPC cluster

-This module is used to create following storage solutions for IBM Cloud Kubernetes Service clusters

-* File Storage
-* Block storage
-* Object storage
-* Software Defined Storage(SDS) with protworx on VPC cluster

-## Compatibility

-This module is meant for use with Terraform >= 0.13.

-## Usage

-Example to create Software Defined Storage(SDS) with protworx on VPC cluster
+This Terraform template installs the **Portworx Service** on VPC cluster on an IBM Cloud.

+### Provisioning the Portworx on ROKS cluster

 ```hcl
 module "portworx" {